cherylyu/jcm_test/README.md

 For JCM's Test
 =======

-A simple projct with CRUD functions.
+A simple project with CRUD functions.

 ------------